top of page

 I'm trying not to say their name the entire time we've been talking about groceries.

-I guess where do you start is?
+MEG: I guess where do you start?

-Usually kind of the question of finances and saving and investing is where do you start?
+Is usually kind of the question of finances and saving and investing is where do you start?

-For both things is it all starts with awareness and so like whether you're trying to be greener or and have a look like a lesser impact on the environment or you're trying to improve your finances, like it all just starts with awareness.
+REBECCA: For both things is it all starts with awareness and so like whether you're trying to be greener or and have a look like a lesser impact on the environment or you're trying to improve your finances, like it all just starts with awareness.

 And it starts with like, looking with how you're presently, living your life and identifying like where there is room for improvement.

-And so you know when it comes to your finances in particular we're really excited to be seeing a lot more opportunities for Even banking that doesn't fund fossil fuels or, you know, whatever you can, it's more online with like solar and renewable energies.
+And so you know when it comes to your finances in particular we're really excited to be seeing a lot more opportunities for even banking that doesn't fund fossil fuels or, you know, whatever you can, it's more online with like solar and renewable energies.

 That's what I'm looking for there.